‘I cannot separate Shah Rukh from the lived experiences of his female fans’: Shrayana Bhattacharya

 I think women in Bollywood haven’t got the recognition they deserve – think about Aishwarya Rai, she’s completely self-made too but people only talk about how beautiful she is, her relationships, her marriage.
 That is changing now – female fans want to know about success of their icons and not just their personal lives.

-Another thing I have noticed is that the tyranny of beauty has mellowed down.
 Back in the day ordinary women would feel a disconnect with female movie stars because they could not believe that someone so beautiful could ever have the kind of worries that they do.

 The younger generations of women are more likely to be inspired by Priyanka Chopra or Deepika Padukone than any of the male actors.
 The Priyankas and Deepikas are introducing a new crop of women to the world and a different kind of femininity.
 The aspirations of female success are changing.